Polygon mesh: Elements

 Objects created with polygon meshes must store different types of elements.
 These include vertices, edges, faces, polygons and surfaces.
 In many applications, only vertices, edges and either faces or polygons are stored.
 A renderer may support only 3-sided faces, so polygons must be constructed of many of these, as shown above.
 However, many renderers either support quads and higher-sided polygons, or are able to convert polygons to triangles on the fly, making it unnecessary to store a mesh in a triangulated form.

+Vertices

+A vertex (plural vertices) in computer graphics is a data structure that describes at least the position of a point in 2D or 3D space on a surface.
+The vertices of triangles often are associated not only with spatial position but also with attributes, other values used to render the object correctly.
+Most attributes of a vertex represent vectors in the space to be rendered.
+These vectors are typically 1 (x), 2 (x, y), or 3 (x, y, z) dimensional and can include a fourth homogeneous coordinate (w).
+These values are given meaning by a material description.
+In real-time rendering these properties are used by a vertex shader or vertex pipeline.
+Such attributes can include:

+Polygons

+Polygons are used in computer graphics to compose images that are three-dimensional in appearance, and are one of the most popular geometric building blocks in computer graphics.
+Polygons are built up of vertices, and are typically used as triangles.

+A model's polygons can be rendered and seen simply in a wire frame model, where the outlines of the polygons are seen, as opposed to having them be shaded.
+This is the reason for a polygon stage in computer animation.
+The polygon count refers to the number of polygons being rendered per frame.

+Beginning with the fifth generation of video game consoles, the use of polygons became more common, and with each succeeding generation, polygonal models became increasingly complex.

 Representations

 Polygon meshes may be represented in a variety of ways, using different methods to store the vertex, edge and face data.
 These include:

 Each of the representations above have particular advantages and drawbacks, further discussed in Smith (2006).

 The choice of the data structure is governed by the application, the performance required, size of the data, and the operations to be performed.
 For example, it is easier to deal with triangles than general polygons, especially in computational geometry.
 For certain operations it is necessary to have a fast access to topological information such as edges or neighboring faces; this requires more complex structures such as the winged-edge representation.
 For hardware rendering, compact, simple structures are needed; thus the corner-table (triangle fan) is commonly incorporated into low-level rendering APIs such as DirectX and OpenGL.